Funding support for coaches

 If you're an individual or small group of coaches looking for financial support as opposed to a club looking to fund a larger project then try the following:

-One of the best organisations to speak to in the first instance is your County Sports Partnership (CSP).
-CSPs act as a hub for lots of other sporting organisations and administer lots of support programmes that you may be able to tap into.
+One of the best organisations to speak to in the first instance is your local Active Partnership.
+Active Partnerships act as a hub for a lot of other sporting organisations and administer support programmes that you may be able to tap into.
 They will know about local programmes that can help fund coaching courses and may have bursaries to offer themselves.

-A list of all CSPs and their contact details can be found on the Sport England website at sportengland.org.
+A list of all Active Partnerships and their contact details can be found on the Sport England website at sportengland.org.

 2) Your local authority